hettie-d/NORM/README.md

 generate_to_db_function

 In addition, it will create a function ts_all which runs all functions from the process_schema package and populates all metadata.
+Use this function to store all JSON schemas defining hierarchies needed for the application.

 After that, we are ready to generate all PostgeSQL functions which will be called from the application.
+Specifically, we need:

+-  a set of functions performing data modification, and
+- a set of PostgreSQL type definitions.

+Both sets should be compiled into the database for each hierarchy.

+we can then use generate_search_generic to generate and execute dynamic SQL that extracts data satisfying the search conditions.
+Alternatively, lower-level functions build_select  and build_conditions create parts of SQL statements that can be used to had-craft more complex queries.

 For details, consult the [User Guide](documentation/norm-ug.html)